Friendships and belonging

 Here Michelle advises the best ways others can support someone experiencing a meltdown.

-When your child engages in difficult behaviors… Notes for Parents
+When your child engages in difficult behaviours… Notes for Parents

-"Obviously there are many needs that your child might be expressing through his or her behavior.
-A single behavior can "mean" many things.
-The important point is that difficult behaviors do not occur by accident, or because someone has a disability.
+"Obviously there are many needs that your child might be expressing through his or her behaviour.
+A single behaviour can "mean" many things.
+The important point is that difficult behaviours do not occur by accident, or because someone has a disability.

-Difficult behaviors are expressions of real and legitimate needs.
-All behavior, even if it is self-destructive, is "meaning-full."
+Difficult behaviours are expressions of real and legitimate needs.
+All behaviour, even if it is self-destructive, is "meaning-full."

 10 things you can do to support a person with difficult behaviours